RevenueCat/purchases-js/README.md

 );
 ```

+### Important note

+Please be aware that the information about the entitlements can be manipulated by malicious actors, so make sure
+you protect your apps against attacks that modify the entitlements by validating access through your servers.

 ## Subscribe a User to an entitlement and allow payment with Stripe

 RCBilling allows you to use your payment gateway for payments.